Proof By Verbosity icon

 Example of Proof by Verbosity

-• The professor, through the most elloquent of words, and the most beautiful prose devined the conclusion that one plus one equals three.
-This highly impressive display of mastry over language and oratory skill proves that one plus one equals three.
+• The professor, through the most eloquent of words and the most beautiful prose, divined the conclusion that one plus one equals three.
+This highly impressive display of mastery over language and oratory skill proves that one plus one equals three.
 No amount of flowery language can prove that one plus one is anything other than two.

 Books About Logical Fallacies